Fghurayri/portfolio/src/routes/posts/deploy-sveltekit-on-heroku/index.md

 ![Gatlinburg, TN, USA](https://res.cloudinary.com/fghurayri/image/upload/v1626943532/faisal.sh/deploy-sveltekit-on-heroku/cover.webp)

-[Sveltekit](https://kit.svelte.dev/) is a framework for building Svelte apps.
-It has an unopinionated approach for production deployment through **_adapters_** for different deployment targets/platforms.
+[Sveltekit](https://kit.svelte.dev/) is a framework for building Svelte web apps.
+It has an unopinionated approach for production deployment through **_adapters_** for different deployment targets/platforms like Vercel, Netlify, Cloudflare's Workers, a simple node app powered by a Polka server, or a lean static website.

 I found it pretty intuitive to deploy to Heroku by using the [Node adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-node).

-To deploy a Sveltekit app to Heroku, you need to do the following:
+To deploy a Sveltekit app on Heroku, you need to do the following:

 First, install the adapter as a dev dependency: